 Each year, Drake supports faculty and staff projects in all corners of the world.

 The grants listed below have supported various activities including collaborative research projects, creation of new student travel seminars, joint curriculum development, and more!
 In addition to financial support, our office is also able to assist with making connections, program planning, and logistics.
-Contact Hannah Sappenfield, Global Partnerships Coordinator, with any questions related to funding or support for your international project.
+Contact Hannah Sappenfield with any questions related to funding or support for your international project.

 In Academic Year 2019-2020, more than $21,000 was awarded to 14 International Grant recipients for projects around the world and on campus.
 More than $45,000 was awarded to 13 Partnership Grant recipients for activities with eight of Drake’s global partners.

-Full-time faculty and staff members are eligible to apply for Drake International Grants.
+Full-time faculty and staff members are eligible to apply for Global Engagement Grants.
 Preference will be given to proposals that:

 Drake University has established formal partnerships with multiple institutions abroad.
 Joint faculty and staff projects with one of our global partner institutions may be eligible for financial support through the Global Partnership Grants.
 Contact Hannah Sappenfield for more information or to get connected with a global partner institution.

-Applications have now closed for the FY22 award cycle.
+Applications will open in November 2022 for activities occurring in FY24 (July 1, 2023-June 30, 2024).
 Full-time faculty and staff members are eligible to apply for Global Partnership Grants.
 Preference will be given to proposals that:

 Assistance is available through the Office of Global Engagement to connect Drake faculty and staff with provider organizations and global partner institutions that can serve as resources for potential projects.
 Contact Annique Kiel for more information.

-Full-time faculty and staff members are eligible to apply for Global Enhancement Grants for activities beginning in January 2021.
+Full-time faculty and staff members are eligible to apply for Global Enhancement Grants for activities.
 Preference will be given to proposals that:

 This grant opportunity is for students and faculty to conduct research on topics of broad public importance, such as hunger, humanitarian crises, global warming, and forced migrations.